praneethapratapani/Interview/Data Structures/DS Notes.md

 - Keyset() function will give you all the keys present in hashmap
 - get(key) - will give you value present at key
 - put() - will add

+### GRAPHS
+- Tree is a subset of graph - acyclic undirected graph
+- uses set i.e., set(vertices,edges)
+- any vertex can be connected to any vertex (nodes are vertices)
+- if there are n vertices, each vertex have n-1 edges
+- for undirected graph, total edges = n(n-1)/2
+- for directed graph, total edges = n(n-1)
+- if it has self loop then n2 edges
+- dense graph - almost all edges are connected to each other
+- sparse graph - few are connected to each other
+- Path : is sequence of vertices where each vertex is connected via edge.
+- simple path - vertices are not repeated
+- cycle is like a loop
+- adjacency matrix - 1 is assigned when there is edge and 0 when there is no edge.
+- adjacency list is used for saving memory

+**Directed Graph** - has directions between vertices

+**Undirected Graph** - just and edge represents the connection - like a double sided arrow
+Ex: social network - if you are friend of them then they are friend of yours - like facebook.

 **TIME COMPLEXITY**
 - Access: O(1) (for arrays, hash-based structures)